 5. Who and/or what inspires your work?

-My work is inspired by traditional and pop cultures, storytelling, location, events, so I’m particularly inspired by everyday life.
+My work is inspired by traditional and pop culture, storytelling, location, events, so I’m particularly inspired by everyday life.
 Also, I grew up on Japanese comics and cartoons.
 It informed my artwork today.
 I got inspiration about colour from Roy Lichtenstein.
-His artwork provided some motivation for me to use half tones for my work.
+His artwork provided some motivation for me to use halftones for my work.